fredgeorge/step_micro_process/README.md

 - Has a valid value.
 We refer to this as _Satisified_.

-A Need may get a value from a Step, or it may be provided by external sources (an application, for example).
+A Need may get a value from a Step, or it may be provided by external sources (an external service, for example).

 #### Step

 Each Step manipulates one or more Needs.
-It may optionally specify requirements prior to executing:
+It may optionally specify required Needs prior to executing:

 - Requirements: Satisified Needs that must exist prior to execution, and
 - Inhibitors: Needs that should not exist yet.
 Inhibitors can keep a Step from continually running when it has already run successfully.

 #### Order Independent Flow

-While Steps may be completely independent of each other, a Step may not be able to run until some other Step has satisfied some specific Need the Step requires.
+While Steps may be completely independent of each other, a Step may not be able to run until some other Step has supplied some specific Need the Step requires.
 This is managed by specifying the Requirements (and Inhibitors) for the Step.
 Thus when asked to execute, the Step may decline due to unmet Requirements.

 Steps can be processed in any order.
-The hypervisor will continually execute Steps in a loop until nothing in Status changes.
+The hypervisor will continually execute the sequence of Steps in a loop until nothing in Status changes.
 At this point, a steady state has been reached, and any further execution is pointless.

 So if Step A needs information from Step B, but Step
 A runs before Step B, the Steps will be processed twice.
 In the first pass, Step A can't run since a Need is Unsatisfied.
-In that same pass, however, Step B does run, and updates the prerequisite Need.
+Later in that same pass, however, Step B does run, and updates the prerequisite Need.
 The Status has changed, and another pass will occur.
 Now Step A has the information necessary, and can execute.

-Once the Status has reached a steady state (ie, no Step has changed anything during a pass), that ending Status at the end of the process determines the next action.
+Once the Status has reached a steady state (ie, no Step has changed anything during a pass), the final Status at the end of the process determines the next action.
 If all the Needs have been Satisified, the process is complete.
 If any Need is now a Problem, the process will not complete until a